ChongAih/project-change-data-capture/README.md

 It should also be noted that a column '_hoodie_is_deleted' is added to indicate if the data should be removed during compaction.

+For COW, each commit creates a new parquet file.
+If the number committed file is larger than "hoodie.keep.max.commits", a cleaning process will be performed and keep the latest committed up to "hoodie.keep.min.commits".

+For MOR, commit of insert will create a new parquet file while any other changes will create a log under the same HUDI path which will be merged into the parquet file when issue incremental or snapshot query.

 ## 3. Check Debezium and Hudi Operation
 * Check MySQL data